What’s Wrong with my Water Heater?

 If your water takes too long to heat up after the tank is emptied, it’s because your heating element is struggling.
 This could be because the heating element itself needs to be replaced or because the power supply isn’t reaching the element.

 Slow-heating water could also be the sign of a more serious problem, however.
 If sediment or rust has built up in your water tank, it could be smothering or insulating the element.
-This insulation will force the element to work harder to heat the water, causing a pressure and heat build up that could lead to rupture.
+This insulation will force the element to work harder to heat the water, causing pressure and heat build-up that could lead to rupture.

 If your water is rust-colored or smells and tastes weird, the first step is to determine if the problem is with your heater or your source water.
 If all your water (cold and hot) or only your cold water is discolored, the problem is your source water.
 If only the hot water is discolored or smelly, it’s because there’s a high concentration of sulfates or other minerals in your tank.
 These minerals are “cooked” when the water is heated and release into your water.
 See if flushing the tank helps.